James Michel: Life and career

 Michel followed President René through different political posts during all periods of the Seychelles' history as an independent entity.
-He was a member of the Executive Committee of the Seychelles People's United Party from 1974 to 1977; subsequently, when the party was transformed into the Seychelles People's Progressive Front (SPPF), he became a member of its Central Executive Committee.
+He was a member of the executive committee of the Seychelles People's United Party from 1974 to 1977; subsequently, when the party was transformed into the Seychelles People's Progressive Front (SPPF), he became a member of its Central Executive Committee.
 René staged a coup against the country's first President, James Mancham, only one year after independence, and Michel was appointed Minister of Public Administration and Information in June 1977.
-During the 1977–1993 one-party socialist rule, Michel held various ruling party and ministerial portfolios, such as Minister of Finance from 1989 to 2006.
+During the 1979–1991 one-party socialist rule, Michel held various ruling party and ministerial portfolios, such as Minister of Finance from 1989 to 2006.
 In 1984 he became the SPPF's Deputy Secretary-General, and in 1994 he became its secretary-general.

-During the rule of President René, Michel was the head of the Seychellois economy on several occasions.
+During the rule of President René, Michel held positions with a significant role Seychellois economic policy on several occasions.
 In these 27 years, the Seychelles experienced a period of economic growth based on its tourism and fishery sectors, which was followed by stagnation in the 1990s.
-Starting from 2008, Michel has presided over a macro-economic reform program, leading to a massive reduction in budget deficit and complete liberalization of foreign exchange transactions.
+Beginning in 2008, around the time of the Great Recession Michel had presided over a program of macroeconomic reforms in a neoliberal direction, featuring a massive reduction in public budget deficit (‘austerity measures’) and a complete liberalisation of foreign exchange transactions.

+This was a continuation of move away from the policies adopted during dictatorial rule, yet continuous in seeing the island nation's potential as a hub for offshore financial services at advantageous conditions compared to other countries as a means to acquire foreign exchange.
+This was a policy chosen by many smaller island nations, different than focusing on industrial growth that would be possible to exchange for foreign currency, as well as attract the development of connected services (especially financial services serving local industry and consumers, as well as tourist services using industrial products).

-Michel also played a major role in the country's democratisation process, which started with multi-party elections in 1993.
-However, according to the opposition, Seychelles still suffers from limited freedom and transparency of the press and rigged election, although all elections held since have been certified free and fair by international observers.
+Michel played a major potlical role in the country's democratisation process, importantly with the return of multi-party elections in 1993.
+However, political opponents have maintained Seychelles still suffers from limited freedom and transparency of the press, even raising claims of rigged elections.
+International observers present during Seychellois elections held since 1993 had declared them to have been "free and fair."
 According to official results, President René and his Seychelles People's Progressive Front party won presidential and legislative elections in 2001 and 2002 respectively, with about 54% of the vote in both cases.

 After retiring from politics in 2016, Michel created the James Michel Foundation to fund and support projects that focus on blue economy and climate change.